Guam, Japan prepare for possible North Korea missile launch

 In South Korea, where both the military and civilians are used to facing threats from North Korea, Defense Minister Song Young-moo warned the country's armed forces "to maintain full readiness" to "immediately punish with powerful force" any action against the South.

-"Recently, North Korea made its habitual absurd remarks that it will turn Seoul into a sea of fire and that it will strike near Guam," Song said according to ministry official.
+"Recently, North Korea made its habitual absurd remarks that it will turn Seoul into a sea of fire and that it will strike near Guam," Song said according to ministry officials.
 "North Korea raising tension (on the Peninsula) is a serious challenge against the South Korean-US alliance and the international community."

+South Korea's President Moon Jae-in is scheduled to meet with US Chairman of the Joint Chiefs of Staff Gen. Joseph Dunford on Monday, according to an official with South Korea's Presidential Office.
+No other details were given about Monday's meeting.
+It is customary in South Korea that officials not give out their names.

+Dunford was also expected to visit Japan and China while in the region, US defense officials said, along with a stop at the US Pacific Command in Hawaii.
+The multiday trip has been long scheduled and is not related to recent developments in North Korea, although that will be part of the talks.

 Meanwhile, US-South Korean joint military exercises are due to begin later this month.
 The annual exercises, called Ulchi-Freedom Guardian, are expected to run from August 21 to 31.